 quotas are things like gender, age, race, province/state.
 A quota can

 be added, edited or deleted by opening the quota window.

-You can enable quotas via the Survey Properties->Quotas option.
+You can enable quotas via the Settings->Quotas option.

 Quotas are tested only when survey is activated.
 So if you set a quota with limit '0' and the survey is not activated yet, the quota check will not work.

 Quotas are not comprehensive and automatically exclusive.
 To explain, let's imagine a survey that has a simple "Yes or No" question at the beginning.

 You set a quota on this survey that contains a restriction of 20 users who have answered "Yes" to this question.
 The quota will be checked every time somebody answers "Yes" to that question, and completes the whole survey.
 If the person answers the quota question but doesn't complete the survey, that answer-id is not going to be counted towards the quota.
 Once 20 people have done so, the quota action will be triggered by anyone else choosing "Yes".

 However, if "No" is chosen, the quota system is never triggered.
 The survey will never restrict anyone who chooses no.

 To set a limit on the number of "No" responses, you need to add an additional quota, restricting the number of participants who choose "No".

 Currently only the following question types can have a quota defined for it: